ajvigil/csharp/book/chapter4/notes.md

 - **Act**: This part will execute the unit that you are testing.
 - **Assert**: This part will make one or more assertions about the output.
     - An assertion is a belief that if not true indicates a failed test.

+### End of Chapter Exercise
+- The `void` keyword is used in method signatures to declare a method that does not return a value.
+    - A method declared with the void return type cannot provide any arguments to any return statements they contain.